AnshulPundhir/VisualMetaGuidedSkinLesionClassification/README.md

 # Visual Meta-Guided Skin Lesion Classification

 ### This repo contains our work which has been accepted at ML-CDS 2022.
-Proceedinsg of our work shall be published in conjunction with the proceedings of MICCAI 2022.
+Proceedings of our work shall be published in conjunction with the proceedings of MICCAI 2022.
+### Co-authors: Anshul Pundhir, Ananya Agarwal, Saurabh Dadhich, Balasubramanian Raman

-To run the code:
+#### To run the code:

 _folder_path:  Give path to working directory